-But that isn’t Christian prayer.
-It’s occultism masquerading as Christianity.
-Angus Bachus is part of the Promise Keeper’s Network of “Elijah” prophets who are preaching the “Kingdom-Now” Theology, which is not Jesus’ New Covenant Gospel and Spiritual Kingdom.
+This is not Christian prayer.
+It is occultism masquerading as Christianity.
+Angus Buchan is part of the Promise Keeper’s Network of “Elijah” prophets who are preaching the heretical “Kingdom-Now” Theology.

 so as to lead astray, if possible, even the elect.”
 Matt 24:24